Yahya-96/MyDevops/Linux/OverTheWire Bandit Game Level 10-11.md

 # OverTheWire Bandit - Level 10-11

 ## The Objective :
-The task is to find the password in order to progress to the next level.
+Find the password in order to progress to the next level.
 The password for the next level is stored in the file data.txt, which contains base64 encoded data.

 ---